-The Department administers three categories of funding schemes in support of:

-- Basic research, through the Australian Research Grants Scheme (ARGS); - Industrial research, through the Australian Industrial Research and Development Incentives Scheme (AIRDIS); - Mission-oriented research, for instance through the Marine Sciences and Technologies Research Grants Scheme.
+The Department administers a number of funding schemes to stimulate research and development such as: the Australian Research Grants Scheme (ARGS), the Australian Industrial Research and Development Incentives Scheme (AIRDIS), Mission-oriented research, for instance through the Marine Sciences and Technologies Research Grants Scheme, and grants-in-aid.

-ARGS: The ARGS provides support for basic research in a range of subjects at universities and other non-government institutions.
-ARGS grants for 1984 total \$22.4m.
-In addition, under the Queen Elizabeth II Fellowships Scheme, up to 10 two-year post-doctoral fellowships are provided for young scientists to carry out research in the physical and biological sciences at institutions in Australia.
+The ARGS provides support for basic research in a range of subjects at universities and other non-government institutions.
+ARGS grants for 1984-85 total \$22.8m.
+In addition, under the Queen Elizabeth II Fellowships Scheme, up to ten post-doctoral fellowships are awarded each year to young scientists to carry out full-time research in the physical or biological sciences at institutions in Australia.

-AIRDIS: Under the Industrial Research and Development Incentives Act, three forms of assistance are available to industry: commencement grants, project grants and public interest projects.
+Under the Industrial Research and Development Incentives Act 1976, three forms of assistance are available to industry: commencement grants, project grants and public interest projects.
 Commencement grants, each available for five years and with an annual limit of \$40,000, encourage the growth of industrial R&D capability in mainly small and medium-size companies.
 Project grants, with an annual limit of \$750,000 per company, assist companies with an established R&D capability to undertake specific and significant R&D projects.
 Public interest projects involve the placement of contracts by the Commonwealth for work on industrial research projects with the potential to benefit Australia.
-Projects in progress cover water treatment, food processing, agricultural technology, biomedical engineering, processing technologies of metals, the use of computers and micro-electronics in heavy engineering and information applications, and a \$3.4m feasibility study for STARLAB (a joint Australian-Canadian-US proposal to place a telescope in earth orbit in 1989).
-Total funds provided for AIRDIS grants and projects in 1983-84 were \$71.6m.
+Projects in progress cover water treatment, food processing, agricultural technology, biomedical engineering, processing technologies of metals, and the use of computers and micro-electronics in heavy engineering and information applications.
+Total funds provided for AIRDIS grants and projects in 1984-85 are \$67.5m.

-Mission-Oriented Research: Grants are made to a number of organisations in aid of research or service to the community.
-In particular, there is active Government support for marine research.
-The Marine Sciences and Technologies Research Grants Scheme assists universities and other organisations with projects involving, for example, the Great Barrier Reef, Bass Strait and the North West Shelf; Queen's Fellowships in Marine Science provide post-graduate research opportunities at Australian institutions.
-Through the portfolio of the Minister for Science and Technology, a total of about \$20.9m was provided for marine research in 1982-83; recipients of funds included the CSIRO, the Australian Institute of Marine Science, The Department's Antarctic Division and individual research workers.
+The Marine Sciences and Technologies Grants Scheme assists universities and other organisations with projects involving, for example, the Great Barrier Reef, Bass Strait and the North West Shelf; Queen's Fellowships in Marine Science provide post-graduate research opportunities at Australian institutions.
+Through the portfolio of the Minister for Science and Technology, a total of about \$25.9m was provided for marine research in 1983-84; recipients of funds included the CSIRO, the Australian Institute of Marine Science, the Department's Antarctic Division and individual research workers.